Score Recording at the Synchron Stage Vienna

 Conrad Pope and Dennis Sands (two of this year’s lecturers) were the first ones to record at the new stage in 2015.
 They were incrediblyly excited about the sound of the room – combined the equipment available, the Synchron Stage is now perhaps the premiere recording stage in the world.
 Conrad and Dennis discuss their first Synchron experiences in the video below, and explain why the Synchron Stage is one of the world’s best facilities (see video „Synchron Stage Vienna“ by Zegglfilm on Vimeo below).

 The HMW is proud to present a recording course that grants you the opportunity to utilize everything this terrific facility has to offer.
-The highlight of the class will be a session on the Synchron Stage, giving you 45 minutes with either a 50-piece orchestra or – for less demanding scores – a 29 piece orchestra to record your own music.
+The highlight of the class will be a session on the Synchron Stage, giving you 45 minutes with a 50-piece professional orchestra to record your own music.
 Imagine, your piece professionally recorded by amazing musicians using top notch equipment on a world class sound stage!

 You will also learn what is needed for a successful orchestral recording session – which is quite different from a concert situation.
 Hollywood composer and conductor Joe Kraemer and Hollywood composer, orchestrator and conductor Conrad Pope will show you how to prepare for your session in a three-day preparation class as part of this course.
 You will learn crucial skills to prepare for this recording session, and tips which can save you a lot of money on future sessions!

 Scoring mixer and film composer Frankie Chinasky will be the lead recording engineer, leveraging the world class equipment of the sound stage and the control room.

 This class is limited to 8 participants.
 Don’t wait for too long to reserve your spot.

 3 Double Basses

 2 Flutes (one player can also play Double Piccolo)

 1 Oboe (player can also play English horn / Core Anglais)